 Behind the beach, there is a new neighbourhood that belongs to the town of Sozopol.
 The same name – Harmani calls it.
 The beach is long and spacious with fine, golden sand.
 Its length is 1.2 km, and its maximum width is 100m.
 Sunbeds and umbrellas are available, as well as water attractions – water skiing, jet skiing, and more.
 Also, the water here is rated as clean.
 Therefore the beach has a “Blue flag” (an award from the Foundation for Environmental Education – FEE).
 In addition, there are many restaurants and bars behind the beach.

 Origin of the name “Harmani”

-The name comes from Turkish and means “threshing wheat” – the separation of the grain from excess ingredients.
+As a matter of fact, the name comes from Turkish and means “threshing wheat” – the separation of the grain from excess ingredients.
 In the past, before the advent of automated machines, people did it by hand, pouring the grain down in the windy weather.
 It was happening, while the wind was blowing the chaff, but only the grain remained.
 Cape Harmani was very suitable for this purpose because it always had a breeze in the harvest month – June.
 The farmers of Sozopol had barns located on it; therefore, they moved to live there with their families for the whole summer.

 2) The Paradise Bay

 In case you continue to Budjaka further south, before the camping Kavatsi, you will pass by another famous place – the Paradise Bay.
 Indeed, it is a bay with a shape like a fjord with steep green slopes.
 There are a fishing pier and boats into the gulf.

 3) Kavatsi and Smokinya camping sites